chaotic-systems/orbithunter/docs/index.rst

 Features
 --------

-- An object oriented approach to solutions of partial differential equations
+- An object oriented approach of differential algebraic equations.
+- Vectorized (tensorized really) computations using NumPy broadcasting and tensor operations.
 - A general-purpose framework for finding, visualizing and manipulating these solutions
-- High-level access to SciPy API for usage with partial differential equations (and other).
+- High-level access to SciPy API for usage with differential algebraic equations.
 - New spatiotemporal techniques developed in `PhD thesis <https://github.com/mgudorf/orbithunter/blob/main/docs/spatiotemporal_tiling_of_the_KSe.pdf>`_

 Orbithunter uses [NumPy]_ and [SciPy]_
 for its numerical calculations.
 Its design emphasizes user-friendliness and modularity;
-giving quick and easy access to high-level numerical operations
+giving quick and easy access to high-level numerical operations.

 Checkout the resources included in the github repository for more help and tutorials!